Blakley/Clash/README.md

 ## Usage
 1. Simply have Clash of Clans running in BlueStacks5, then run the following:
    - execute `python clash.py`
-2. After executing the command, switch to the BlueStacks5 instance, and after 5 seconds, the program will begin execution.
+2. After executing the command and inputting 'Number of players to invite:', immediately click into your BlueStacks window to focus it.